 "Very professional company, the job was very well executed and done thoroughly with great customer service.
 Would recommend to anyone!"Tony SLeeds

-"Would thoroughly recommend Allerton Remedial Treatments.
+"Would thoroughly recommend Allerton Damp Proofing.
 Our surveyor was incredibly helpful and was able to clearly explain what was causing our kitchen dampness.
 Their quote was actually the cheapest and the resulting work was fantastic- 6 months on and still no return of the dampness!"Anneka TYork